Harrison-Berek/blackjack/README.md

 - Add "SPLIT" option when dealt a pair on the opeing deal
 - Animate cards being dealt
-- Beautify, AKA keep updateing CSS to make it more astetically pleasing
+- Beautify, AKA keep updateing CSS to make it more aesthetically pleasing

 <!-- Pseudocode: